AdobeDocs/analytics.en/help/components/c-segmentation/c-segmentation-workflow/seg-build.md

 >[!IMPORTANT]
 >
->Once a visitor qualifies for the audience shared from Analytics, there is a 24 - 48 hour delay before that information is actionable in [!DNL Target], [!DNL Media Optimizer], and [!DNL Campaign].
+>Once a visitor qualifies for the audience shared from Analytics, there is a 24 - 48 hour delay before that information is actionable in [!DNL Target], [!DNL Advertising Cloud], and [!DNL Campaign].

 ## Build segments {#section_050E3343533E45C3923242398E0E0213}